lubenard/ft_linux/Readme.md

 This simple script means that if the .bashrc file exists, then bash has to load it

-### Kde power ?
+### Lxde power ?

-We will now install Kde.
-Kde is working with Xorg, so we need to install it first
+We will now install Lxde.
+Lxde is working with Xorg, so we need to install it first

 #### Installing Xorg